unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 - Add support for enums in x:Bind functions
 - Add XamlReader support for Primitive static resources
 - [Android] Add support for non-native `Popup` by default.
 Can be enabled through `FeatureConfiguration.Popup.UseNativePopup` set to false (See #2533 for more details)
+- Add template tags for the VS2019 VSIX template search experience

 ### Breaking changes